 Musicians and visitors from around the world come together in natural outdoor theatres, in one of the most beautiful mountain ranges in the world, to express their passion for nature and music.
-Experience some of the outdoor concerts in Madonna di Campiglio and Val di Fassa.
+Experience some of the outdoor concerts through the summer in Madonna di Campiglio and Val di Fassa.

-Over three days in August, foodies can witness some of the Zermatt’s top chefs showing off their exquisite culinary skills at kitchen parties and street-market stalls.
-You can even have breakfast in the Matterhorn-Express gondola.
+Over three days in August, foodies can witness some of Zermatt’s top chefs showing off their culinary skills at kitchen parties and street-market stalls.
+You can even have breakfast in the Matterhorn Express gondola.

-An excellent and highly educational two-week event celebrating wildlife through music, Slovenian dancing, workshops (including how to make a bouquet) and delicious homemade produce.
+An excellent and educational two-week event between May and June, celebrating wildlife through music, Slovenian dancing, workshops (including how to make a bouquet) and delicious homemade produce.

 To honour an age-old tradition that guaranteed the survival of local families, Garda dedicates 3 days in July to the lake fish (particularly sardines) with a delicious street-food festival along the promenade.

-The last weekend of June sees one of the oldest festivals in the region celebrate the vibrant heritage of Como.
-From floating lamps and fireworks to a parade of boats decorated with flowers, it’s a party to be had by all.
+The last weekend of June sees one of the oldest festivals in the region celebrate the vibrant heritage of Lake Como.
+From floating lamps and fireworks to a parade of boats decorated with flowers, it’s a proper party.

 In June, Bardolino’s lakeside turns pink to celebrate the region’s famous Chiaretto DoC rosé wine.
 There are wine tastings, fireworks, dragon boats and even a parade of the Chiaretto brotherhood.

-Carinthia’s biggest art and music festival takes place on Lake Worthersee, full of colourful bodypainting art (in categories such as UV and special-effects make-up) and local treats from the Street Food Market.
+Carinthia’s biggest art and music festival takes place on Lake Wörthersee in July.
+It’s full of colourful bodypainting art (in categories like UV and special-effects make-up) and local treats from the Street Food Market.

-In August, the summer capital of puppetry hosts a multitude of free shows using glove, stick, string and silhouette puppets to celebrate this creative and long-standing theatrical niche.
+In August, the summer capital of puppetry hosts free shows using glove, stick, string and silhouette puppets to celebrate this creative and long-standing theatrical niche.

-Witness the longest dumpling table in the world at 500m-long and featuring around 26,000 dumplings of different varieties as it winds its way through St Johann, accompanied by a fantastic atmosphere and great entertainment.
+Witness the longest dumpling table in the world in September.
+Five hundred metres long and featuring around 26,000 dumplings of different varieties, it winds its way through St Johann, accompanied by a fantastic atmosphere and great entertainment.

 Take a look at more of our Lakes & Mountains destinations for more exciting festivals and unique events.